Theatre of China: Qing dynasty

 In various regions, local forms of opera flourished, and became popular in major cities by the end of the Qing dynasty and early Republican era.
-Some of these may developed from folk song-and-dance performances that evolved from "The Dancing Singing Woman" (踏謡娘) style of theatre, such as the Flower-Drum (花鼓) Opera, Flower-Lantern (花燈) Opera, Tea-Picking (採茶) Opera and Yangge Opera, for example Huangxiao Flower-Drum opera of Hubei evolved into Chuju (楚劇) in Wuhan.
+Some of these may developed from folk song-and-dance performances that evolved from "The Dancing Singing Woman" (踏謡娘) style of theatre, such as Flower-Drum (花鼓) Opera, Flower-Lantern (花燈) Opera, Tea-Picking (採茶) Opera and Yangge Opera.
+For example, the Huangxiao Flower-Drum opera of Hubei evolved into Chuju (楚劇) in Wuhan.
 Wuxi Opera, Shanghai Opera, and Shaoxing Opera on the other hand developed from a form of opera popular south of the Yangtze River called Tanhuang, while Pingju Opera formed from Lianhualao and Yangge in Hebei.

 20th century

 By the early 20th century, non-singing theatrical forms began to appear under the influence of Western dramas and stage plays.
 Shanghai, where Western drama was first staged by Western expatriate communities in China in 1850, was the birthplace of modern Chinese stage plays.
 Students of St. John's College were known to have performed the first modern Chinese play A Shameful Story About Officialdom (官场丑事, Guan Chang Chou Shi) in 1899, and in 1900, students of Nanyang College staged three plays based on contemporary events, such as one based on the Six Gentlemen (六君子) and the Boxer Rebellion.
-Student plays proliferated, with students playing an important role in the development spoken theater (話劇, Huaju), and notable dramatists such as Cao Yu, Hong Shen, and Gao Xingjian began honed their craft on campus.
-Among the most important plays were Thunderstorm by Cao Yu.
+Student plays proliferated, with students playing an important role in the development of spoken theater (huaju), and notable dramatists such as Cao Yu, Hong Shen, and Gao Xingjian began honed their craft on campus.
+Among the most important plays produced in this period was Thunderstorm by Cao Yu.

 In the Republican era, Cantonese opera entered a golden age, with numerous new plays being written.
 Peking Opera also became popular in Shanghai, where new dramas in the form serialized dramas emerged.
 The best-known actor of Peking opera was Mei Lanfang, whose performances spread the fame of Peking opera worldwide.

 In the People's Republic of China era, the government set up a special department for the improvement of drama.
 The first national opera festival was organized where numerous operas from around country as well as operas identified as "model plays" were performed.
 Opera was modified, and Model opera with political message was created.
 The first Model Opera was Taking Tiger Mountain by Strategy.
 By the Cultural Revolution, Model opera had monopolized the theatre.
-However, after the Cultural Revolution, traditional forms were revived and with less restrictions, new plays influenced by Western theatre also began to be staged.
+However, after the Cultural Revolution, traditional forms were revived and with fewer restrictions, and new plays influenced by Western theatre also began to be staged.